RaghavRamesh/mooc-notes/Pluralsight/Getting Started with Kubernetes/GettingStartedwithKubernetes.md

 ***

-Module 5 - Installing K8S
+### Module 5 - Installing K8S

+- Minikube
+    - `minikube dashboard` to visualize in a browser
+    - MK is similar to Docker for Mac / DFW - runs a Linux VM in the local computer
+    - MK - single node cluster

+- GKE
+- AKS
+- Manual

 * * *

-Module 6 - Working with Pods
+### Module 6 - Working with Pods
 - Smallest unit of scheduling in K8S
 - Pods:Kubernets :: VMs:VMWare :: Containers:Docker
 - Pods are bigger than Containers but are much much smaller than VMs